 The French program at UW-Madison strongly believes that study abroad contributes immensely to the positive academic experience of our undergraduate students.
-Our signature programs in Aix-en-Provence and Paris and our hand-picked programs in Belgium, Tunisia, Morocco, and Switzerland all provide enriching potential for linguistic growth and cultural exploration.
+Our signature programs in Aix-en-Provence and Paris and our hand-picked programs in Tunisia, Morocco, and Switzerland all provide enriching potential for linguistic growth and cultural exploration.

 As a French student, you can study abroad during almost any time in your college career, but there are some important facts to consider.
 The information below will help in your planning and conversations with a French advisor.